emblem-ai-agent-wallet

 What Happens During Authentication

 Browser auth (recommended): The CLI starts a temporary local server on 127.0.0.1:18247 (localhost only, not network-accessible) to receive the auth callback from your browser.
 This server runs only during the login flow and handles a single request.
 The browser opens the EmblemVault auth modal where you authenticate directly with the EmblemVault service.
-On success, a session JWT is returned to the local server and saved to disk.
+On success, a session JWT is returned to the local server and saved to the selected profile on disk.

 In both cases, no credentials are sent to any third party.
 Authentication is strictly between your machine and the EmblemVault auth service.